 Is Philosophical Counseling a form of pastoral care/counseling?

-Pastoral care or counseling is usually provided by someone associated with a particular religious denomination (though often with an ecumenical orientation).
-In addressing issues such as meaning, purpose, suffering, and loss, it can resemble Philosophical Counseling.
-Pastoral care is often provided to persons experiencing acute crisis, whereas Philosophical Counseling is most appropriate when there is not an immediate crisis.
+Pastoral care or counseling is usually provided by someone with ministerial credentials, and occurs within a religious tradition or spiritual frame.
+In addressing issues such as meaning, purpose, suffering, and loss, it has much in common with Philosophical Counseling.
+Pastoral care/counseling is often provided to persons experiencing acute crisis, whereas Philosophical Counseling is most appropriate when there is not an immediate crisis.

 Where do we meet?

-Due to COVID-19 pandemic, all meetings will be via video (Zoom, etc).
+Due to COVID-19 pandemic, all meetings will be via video.

 What if I cannot afford the cost of Philosophical Counseling?